neo4j-devtools/relate/README.md

 ### Configuration

 #### Required files
-Until we have the ability to add Accounts and DBSMs we need some files copied to user directories:
+Until we have the ability to add Accounts and DBMSs we need some files copied to user directories:

 Accounts (see [test folder](./e2e/fixtures/config/neo4j-relate/accounts) for sample):
 ```sh